Skip to content

 Pint factor-only (precompute once, then bare multiply) 0.04

-The 220–2,400× overhead far exceeds the 5× acceptance threshold from issue
+The 220–2,400× overhead far exceeds the 5× acceptance threshold for hot-loop code.
+Additional constraints:

 • Pint quantities are not JAX-traceable and cannot enter jax.jit or jax.grad contexts.
-Conversions must remain at the FF↔engine boundary (which is already the case), but wrapping numpy.ndarray Hessians with Pint Quantity objects would add friction at that boundary.
+Conversions must remain at the FF↔backend boundary (which is already the case), but wrapping numpy.ndarray Hessians with Pint Quantity objects would add friction at that boundary.

 • Q2MM's conversion functions are called millions of times during a single Nelder-Mead optimization run across all parameters and molecules.

-Revised position (issue #161): two-tier approach.
+Revised position: two-tier approach.

 The 5× threshold was designed for hot loops — millions of scalar calls per optimization.
 Parser/loader boundary code runs once per file load.
 A 220× overhead on a 0.05 µs operation called once is ~11 µs — immeasurable.